bluebanquise/bluebanquise/resources/documentation/monitoring/grafana.rst

 Repeat options
 **************

-If activated, will show the panel X times in the dashboard, with X being the number of results we get.
+If activated, the repeat option will show the panel X times in the dashboard, with X being the number of results we get.

-for example with the repeat option enabled:
+For example, with the repeat option enabled:

 .. image:: /monitoring/capture/grafana/BarGaugeex2.PNG
    :width: 80 %

-without the repeat option enabled:
+and without the repeat option enabled:

 .. image:: /monitoring/capture/grafana/BarGaugeex3.PNG
    :width: 50 %

-as you can see, in one case, you get the results in different panels, and in the other case you get the results in the same panel.
+In one case, you get the results in different panels, and in the other case you get the results in the same panel.

 Field